- Hire Process

 - Wireless Device Allowance

 This is a process that was started to allow new faculty and staff to gain access to campus services such as e-mail, portal access, Wildcat card, and library services, prior to their appointment effective date.
 The hiring department/college initiates this action by providing HRSC Employment Services with a copy of the completed Staff Action Form (SAF) or Academic Appointment Form (AAF) with “ACCESS” written across the top of the form.
 The employee must complete all new hire paperwork before the Access Hire (formerly known as a Shell Hire) can be started.
-Employment will then enter all employee personal and I-9 date information via Oracle/PeopleSoft so that the Wildcat Card office and Information Technology Support Services (ITSS) can access the information to set up campus services.
+Employment will then enter the basic employee Person information via Oracle/PeopleSoft and create a JIRA ticket so that the Wildcat Card office and Information Technology Support Services (ITSS) can access the information to set up campus services.
 Once the original AAF or SAF, signed by all authorities and the employment letter or contract has been signed by the employee, Payroll will complete the entry in Oracle/PeopleSoft to ensure the employee will be paid appropriately.
 For more information please refer to Access Hire Process.

 All employees are required to submit appropriate documentation to verify their eligibility to work in the United States ON OR BEFORE their first day of work.
 Please refer to Federal Guidelines and our list of Acceptable Documents for more information.
 If substantiation cannot be provided within the guidelines, the employee will not be permitted to work until they are able to provide that substantiation.
-For more information on requirements or questions about the process, please contact HRSC Employment Services.
+For more information on requirements or questions about the process, please contact HRSC Employment Services web page.

 On a monthly basis, each department/college is responsible for certifying Master Payroll.
 This process is our means of verifying that each master pay warrant issued is valid and appropriate to be released.
 This is due to Payroll by 4:00 pm on the last day of the pay period.
 For more detailed information, please refer to the following documents:

 - Attendance Certification Overview for Master Payroll – Official instructions for completion of Attendance Certification

 - Attendance Certification Report Guide – A helpful tool for Attendance Clerks